Frabina27/Frabina27/README.md

 ***

 ### 💫 About Me
-- I'm a Sophomore at the University of Texas at Dallas majoring in Computer Science.
+- I'm a Junior at the University of Texas at Dallas, majoring in Computer Science.
 - Self taught UI/UX designer!
-- Google Developer Student Club Marketing Team
+- Google Developer Student Club
-- Part of Google Developer Student Club & ACM Development as well as ACM Archives at the UT Dallas!
+- ACM Dev & ACM Archives

 ***